GregoryBWilson/UFOs/README.md

 ## 3 Summary

-The website as designed works very well as does address Dana's specified requirements however, in section 3.1 and 3.2 we will discuss shortcomings of the current design as well as other recommendations for how it can be improved to enrich the user experience and the utility of its analysis capabilities.
+The website as designed works very well, and it does address Dana's specified requirements, however, in section 3.1 and 3.2 we will discuss shortcomings of the current design as well as other recommendations for how it can be improved.
+These changes will enrich the user experience and the utility of its analysis capabilities.
 The data set that was available for analysis, well not insignificant, was not very big - as the size of the data set increases the value of a refined search and analysis capabilities would become much more obvious.
 Hopefully Dana with see this value and let us help her with this work.

 ### 3.1 Drawback of the Design

-One thing I see that may be a better design would be to change the match criteria so that the screen is never empty.
-For example typing a "u" could pull up not only "us" but also onther countries like those shown in the example in table 1 below.
-This was particularly annoying as I was search for the city of  "el cajon", I had to copy it from the screen because I couldn't remember how to spell it.
+One thing I see that may be a better design, would be to change the match criteria so that the screen is never empty.
+For example typing a "u" could pull up not only "us" but also other countries like those shown in the example in table 1 below.
+This was particularly annoying as I was searching for the city of  "el cajon", I had to copy it from the screen because I couldn't remember how to spell it.
 Case sensitivity is also an issue, "us" and "US" should achieve the same search result.

 | Code   | Country        |
 | :----- | :------------- |